 Outfall 004 addresses potential discharges from the MINOS ICW holding tank.
 Outfalls 005 and 006 address discharges from the Main Injector pond system.
 The permit requires Fermilab to record and report to IEPA monthly certain physical and chemical discharge parameters.
 From all six outfalls water temperature, pH, flow and tritium are reported.
 Additionally, chlorine concentration is reported from outfalls 001 and 002 discharging to Kress and Indian Creeks.

 Permits are effective for 5 years.
-A permit renewal application was submitted to IEPA in September 2018.
+The most recent permit renewal became effective September 4, 2019.
 IEPA last conducted a compliance evaluation inspection against elements of the permit in November 2016.
 No findings were reported.